 I charge an hourly fee for facilitated legacy writing.
-Production costs are separate and can vary widely depending on the format (book, recording, etc.) chosen.
+Production costs are separate and can vary depending on the format chosen (book, recording, etc.).

-In doing this work with me you receive the benefit of my expertise as a journalist and my perspective as a spiritual guide.
+In doing this work with me you receive the benefit of my expertise as a journalist and my perspective as a spiritual counselor.
 This is not just the creation of a document; it is often a transformative process for the individual.
-The telling of your story, a time-honored tradition, to someone who is not directly involved in your life, who does not already have preconceived notions of who you are and what your life experience has been, can be profoundly healing.
+The telling of your story, a time-honored tradition—to someone who is not directly involved in your life, who does not already have preconceived notions of who you are and what your life experience has been—can be profoundly healing.
 Wrongs can be righted, losses assuaged, self-acceptance achieved in the heart, when you finally tell it all.

-Please contact me if you’d like to explore the possibility of writing your legacy.
+Please contact me if you’d like to explore the possibility of writing your legacy, firstname.lastname@example.org.